vmlaker/sherlock/README.md

 Sherlock
 ========

-A real-time Python image processing toolkit.
+Live webcam image processing in Python.

-Sherlock is released as a set of example command-line programs to demonstrate fast image processing of live video (e.g. from a webcam) using symmetric multiprocessing with shared memory, in Python.
+Sherlock is a collection of command-line programs for image processing of live video (e.g. from a webcam), utilizing multiprocessing and shared memory.
-It is a collection of test codes.
+Written in Python, of course!

 Software dependencies
 ---------------------